Skip to content

 Your customers can apply for a fronting loan by completing the following steps:

-• Apply for a loan on your frontend and provide the mandatory information.
+1. Application: The customer applies for a loan on your frontend and provides the mandatory information.

-• If their application is approved, the user must complete the identification process and sign the loan contract.
+3. Approval: If the application is approved, the customer must complete the identification process and sign the loan contract.

-• The loan amount will be credited to their account and they can use it right away!
+4. Payout: The loan amount will be credited to their account immediately.

 System prerequisites